 Several of my staff has approached me lately about their

-decisions.
+career decisions.
 I really appreciate my staff opening up

+to me.
 It is quite reassuring to know that they're still

-leaving.
+having second thoughts about leaving.
 Here is part of

 the email I sent to a "confused" staff: